paysdoc/ES6TypeScript/README.md

 ```

 ####Generators.
-A completely new feature of ES6 is the generator function.
-Basically it's a function that can keep track of its own
+A completely new feature of ES6 is the generator method.
+Basically it's a method that can keep track of its own
 state.
 Create an id generator inside person.ts (above the Person class) and let it set the id of the person in its constructor.
-Notice the * right after the function keyword, no this is not a typo.
+Notice the * right after the method keyword, no this is not a typo.
 ```javascript
 function* idMaker(){
     var index = 0;